rwdavies/QUILT/README.md

 --save_prepared_reference=TRUE
 ```

-## Tutorials <a name="paragraph-tutorial"></a>
+## READMEs and tutorials <a name="paragraph-readme-tutorial"></a>

-- Please use the **[QUILT2 Tutorial](README_QUILT2.org)** for guide of running QUILT2 efficiently.
+- **[QUILT2 README](README_QUILT2.md)**.
+Please see the **[QUILT2 Tutorial](README_QUILT2.org)** for a guide and example code for running QUILT2 efficiently.
-- Please use the **[QUILT1 Tutorial](README_QUILT1.md)** for guide of running QUILT1 efficiently.
+- **[QUILT1 README](README_QUILT1.md)**.
+For tutorials, please see **[Examples](README_QUILT1.md#paragraph-examples)** section of the QUILT1 README.
-- Please use the **[QUILT-HLA Tutorial](README_QUILT-HLA.md)** for guide of running QUILT-HLA efficiently.
+- **[QUILT-HLA README](README_QUILT-HLA.md)**.
+For tutorials, please see **[Example making and running a reference panel](QUILT/example/QUILT_hla_reference_panel_construction.Md)**.

+Note that in the future, the QUILT1 and QUILT-HLA READMEs will not be further updated.
+All of `QUILT2.R`, `QUILT.R` and `QUILT_HLA.R` can be accessed through the main QUILT github page, which serves all three.

+## NIPT <a name="paragraph-nipt"></a>

+QUILT2 can impute using cfDNA NIPT.
+To impute using cfDNA NIPT, you need to set `method=nipt` and specify a path to `fflist`, which is a textfile, with one entry per line, with a one to one correspondence to `bamlist`, with the fetal fraction of that sample  (i.e. the first row of fflist is the fetal fraction for the first entry of bamlist, the second row is for the second entry of bamlist, etc.).
+For more details, including output details, please see [here](README_QUILT2.org#perform-nipt-imputation).

 ## License <a name="paragraph-license"></a>

-QUILT and the code in this repo is available under a GPL3 license.
+QUILT2, QUILT and QUILT_HLA, and the code in this repo is available under a GPL3 license.
 For more information please see the [LICENSE](LICENSE).

 ## Citation <a name="paragraph-citation"></a>

+- For QUILT2, a citation will be available shortly
-Davies, R. W., Kucka M., Su D., Shi S., Flanagan M., Cunniff C. M., Chan Y. F. , Myers S. Rapid genotype imputation from sequence with reference panels.
-In press, Nature Genetics
+- For QUILT1, please cite: Davies, R. W., Kucka M., Su D., Shi S., Flanagan M., Cunniff C. M., Chan Y. F. , Myers S. Rapid genotype imputation from sequence with reference panels. *Nat.
+Genet.* 53, 1104–1111 (2021)

 ## Testing <a name="paragraph-testing"></a>

-Tests in QUILT are split into unit or acceptance run using ```./scripts/test-unit.sh``` and ```./scripts/test-acceptance.sh```.
-To run all tests use ```./scripts/all-tests.sh```, which also builds and installs a release version of QUILT.
+Tests in QUILT2 are split into unit or acceptance run using ```./scripts/test-unit.sh``` and ```./scripts/test-acceptance.sh```.
+To run all tests use ```./scripts/all-tests.sh```, which also builds and installs a release version of QUILT2.
 To make compilation go faster do something like ```export MAKE="make -j 8"```.

 ## Bug reports <a name="paragraph-bugreports"></a>

-The best way to get help is to submit a bug report on GitHub in the [Issues](https://github.com/rwdavies/STITCH/issues) section.
+The best way to get help is to submit a bug report on GitHub in the [Issues](https://github.com/rwdavies/QUILT/issues) section.
 Please also use the Issues section if you have a more general question, such issues will be left open for others to see.
 Similarly, please check the issues before posting to see if your issue has already been addressed

-For more detailed questions or other concerns please contact Robert Davies robertwilliamdavies@gmail.com
+For more detailed questions or other concerns please contact Robert Davies robertwilliamdavies@gmail.com and Zilong Li zilong.dk@gmail.com